JulieCharbonneau/Age-structured-marine-fish-database/README.md

 2. Charbonneau, J. A., Keith, D. M., MacNeil, M.A., and Hutchings, J. A. 2022.
 Effects of fishing mortality on the age structure of marine fishes.
 Submitted to Canadian Journal of Fisheries and Aquatic Sciences. (accepted)

 This repository contains the following sections
+1)	PDF source files for the stock assessments
--	A master file containing key information about the stocks in the database
+2)	A master file containing key information about the stocks in the database

+3) Data for the 2022 CJFAS paper https://doi.org/10.1139/cjfas-2021-0338
     -	Raw data for 92 stocks containing Fmsy data
     -	Raw data for 10 stocks from DFO, for which Fmsy data are unavailable

+2: Data for the 2026 PLOS One paper (doi TBD)
--	PDF source files for the stock assessments
+    - Raw data for the 77 stocks used in the analysis
+    - The GitHub repository with the code and output for this paper is https://github.com/Dave-Keith/LTR

 **A WORD OF CAUTION**
 Only stocks that were used in the analyses were QaQc’d.
 Authors are not responsible for the misrepresentation of the data.
 Users are encouraged to directly consult the accompanying stock assessment PDF files for detailed stock-specific data and source information.
 Contact information : Julie Charbonneau,  Julie_Charbonneau@sfu.ca